reactivesw/DevProc/git_workflow.md

 Each service has a repository that can be built, tested, released and deployed independently.
 For each repository, we use the following workflow:

 1. The team creates a new repository for a new service/task.
 2. A developer creates a branch (https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) for a new feature or bug fix.
+Naming your branch with an meaningful name, such as fixCartNotExistBug, not fixbug.
 3. A developer creates, edits, renames, moves, or deletes files.
 4. Send a pull request (https://help.github.com/articles/using-pull-requests/).
 5. Ask a peer to do a code review -- optionally there are some discussions and changes.